 Sure, removing dates may mean more people click through to older content from Google (unwittingly so?).
 But the difference in click through rate is most likely because people WANT to see dates and are less likely to click through to something that the search listing indicates isn’t fresh.
 The dating information merely filtered these readers out before the click, instead of after.
-When they don’t see a date on the post they land on, how many click back to find something more likely to be fresh, or continue reading only to view the content as potentially unreliable or less relevant?
+When they don’t see a date on the post they land on, how many click the back button to find something more likely to be fresh?
+If they do continue reading, does the lack of a date colour their view of the content as potentially unreliable or less relevant?

 But you can have your cake and eat it too.

 Post dating seemed a nice pun for the title, but its double meaning is also a hint.
 I don’t mean that we should put future dates on our content in the same way we might post date a cheque.
-But why can’t we revise the dates on our content ‘ex post facto’ (after the fact)?
+But we can revise the content – and the dates – ex post facto (after the fact).

-For example, an article for business travellers on how to get a SIM card at Hong Kong airport was updated with the new locations of telco provider booths as the terminal changed.
+For example, an article for business travellers on how to get a SIM card at Hong Kong airport was updated every few months with the new locations of telco provider booths as the terminal changed.
 This ensured the post remained relevant, useful and highly popular for months if not years.
-(Credit to Sydney digital marketer Ian Lyons – as it was he.)

 Remember, this is digital.
 And digital content is fluid, dynamic and constantly changing.